harxxhilgg/100DaysOfCode/README.md

 LeetCode questions that I've solved Today:

-1️.
-Array Reduce Transformation: I created a `reduce` function to transform an integer array by applying a given reducer function sequentially.
+1. _Array Reduce Transformation:_ I created a `reduce` function to transform an integer array by applying a given reducer function sequentially.
 It showcased the versatility of the `reduce` method in JavaScript. <br> <br>
-2. Function Composition Magic: I delved into function composition, crafting a `compose` function to combine an array of functions into a single one.
+2. _Function Composition Magic:_ I delved into function composition, crafting a `compose` function to combine an array of functions into a single one.
 This revealed the elegance of functional programming in JavaScript.

 **Question - 07 :** <br> <img src="https://github.com/harxxhilgg/100DaysOfCode/blob/main/LeetCode%20Progress/leetcode_js_prob_7.png" width="500" height="250" alt="Question - 07"> <br> <br>
 **Question - 08 :** <br> <img src="https://github.com/harxxhilgg/100DaysOfCode/blob/main/LeetCode%20Progress/leetcode_js_prob_8.png" width="500" height="250" alt="Question - 08"> <br>